sarasabino/Accident_Rate_Project/README.md

 Repo Structure
 ```
-├── Data
-│   └── G_Plantas y Tech_streamlit.csv    		# This data is only used in streamlit and contains the coordinates of the fabrics
+├── Data 					#This data is used in streamlit app and needed to work in shared mode
+├── G_Plantas y Tech_streamlit.csv
+├── Total_staff_by_employee.csv
+├── random_forest_model
+└── staff_encoded.csv
 ├── Images                                        # Images shown in this README
 |
 ├── src / Notebooks                               # Code